Green Vega Rapists: Who Are They? Were They Freeway Phantom?

 Investigation Discovery’s ‘People Magazine Investigates: The Freeway Phantom’ tries to shed light on what is touted to be Washington, D.C.’s first serial killer, who was known as the Freeway Phantom.
 As per reports, this serial killer was responsible for the rape and murder of at least six minor black girls in D.C. between April 1971 and September 1972.

-The serial killer remains unidentified even after half a century, though police have identified several probable suspects.
+The serial killer remains unidentified even after half a century, though police have zeroed in on several probable suspects.
 One such potential suspect was the Green Vega Rapists gang, which operated simultaneously as the serial killer and was involved in numerous rapes and abductions.
-So were they really the sought-after serial killer?
-Let’s find out, shall we?

 The Green Vega Rapists was a gang operated in Washington, D.C., and the surrounding Maryland vicinity.
 They were responsible for numerous rapes and abductions near the Washington Beltway.
-The gang members met at Kelly Miller Junior High and then Springarn High School, though most of them did not complete high school.
+According to reports, its members met at Kelly Miller Junior High and then Springarn High School, though most of them did not complete high school.

 Melvin Gray